MouseDining vs MouseWatcher vs Stakeout: An Honest 2026 Comparison

 Side-by-Side: Key Differences

 SpotSitter figures are from our own pricing page and founder catch logs.
-Competitor cells marked {{Source needed}} reflect missing primary-source verification as of May 2026.
+Competitor cells marked "Not verified" reflect missing primary-source verification as of May 2026; cited cells link to a dated source.

 Which One Should You Pick?